📅 An event is a type of post that in addition to a post name (event title) has a start datetime (likely end datetime), and a location.

-Every event silo by default shows who else is going, and more so, often show first who else you know that's going to the event.
+Every event silo by default shows who else is has RSVPed that yes they're going, and more so, often first display who you know that's going to the event.
 Quickly seeing "who else is going" or might go or is invited is a huge sense of context/comfort as well, especially with little face icons.

 E.g. Facebook clusters (potential) attendees by:

 Event attendees on Facebook:

 Note the going/maybe/invited sections on FB first show *only* those you know (if any), and *only if* there's no one you know in a section, does the section show 5 icons of others who said they're going/maybe or were invited.
 In either case, the order of icons is most recently responded/invited first.

 Public events don't necessarily have a public list of invited users, depending on the system, but nonetheless list attendees.
 For example, on Plancast:

 Plancast only shows invitees on an event to the event organizer, i.e. when the event organizer themselves is looking at the event permalink page.